 1. To validate and check the stability of the city’s official height network, on which key infrastructures such as buildings, roads, bridges, tunnels, water supply, sewers, and electrical grids are built.

-2. To pinpoint height benchmarks which should be re-levelled
+2. To pinpoint height benchmarks that should be re-leveled

-3. Highlight areas what need to be focused on and where benchmarks need re-leveling
+3. Highlight areas that need to be focused on and where benchmarks need re-leveling

 Tallinn (Europe capital city) - Vertical movements 2016-2021

 • Manual (terrestrial leveling) and Sille.Space measurements matched 90%

 • The focus was to capture the 10% of the official height network that needs re-leveling by engineers.
 Sille.Space quickly highlighted the areas that need to be focused on and where the leveling benchmarks were outside of the required thresholds.